iBridges-for-iRODS/iBridges/docs/source/cli.rst

 ------------------------------------

 Sometimes it can be convenient to not only see subcollections and data objects directly under a collection, but also subsubcollections, etc. deeper in the tree.
-This works similar to the Unix `tree` command and can be shown as follows:
+This works similar to the Unix :code:`tree` command and can be shown as follows:

 .. code:: shell